munzir/18i-BalanceWithCoMErrorHardware/README.md

+# 18i: Balancing With CoM Error Hardware

+## Dependencies
+TODO

+## Build and Run the Project
+TODO

+# TODO
 This git repo is intended for code that we can run when we want to show off the robot at demos.
 It will contain code for: